ArtFXDev/silex-doc/docs/td/Silex/CommonActions/publish.md

               hide: true
 ```

-As you can see, there multiple steps that the publish go throught, like the conform check, as mentioned before, and the preview capture.
+As you can see, there multiple steps that the publish goes throught, like the conform check, as mentioned before, and the preview capture.

-Somtime, y can see path with a **setup** root, like : `"setup:build_output_path:directory"`
+Sometime, you can see a path with a **setup** root like : `"setup:build_output_path:directory"`

-This refers to the publish YAML file in the [silex_client](../Client/client.md) repo, that calls the this YAML file in the plugin repo. in the xcase of ouur exemple, before executing the ma.yaml file, the publish file execute a bunch of other commands, the most important of wich is the **build_output_path**
+This refers to the publish.yaml file in the [silex_client](../Client/client.md) repository, that calls this the specific YAML (in this case ma.yaml) in the plugin repository.
+In the case of our example, before executing the ma.yaml file, the publish file executes a bunch of other commands, the most important of wich is the **build_output_path**.

 Here is the publish.yaml in **silex_lcient/command/config/action/** :